Aip0tu/KPGT-Fluor/README.md

 For further details, please refer to the [KPGT](https://github.com/lihan97/KPGT) repository.
 And in this paper we reuse the pretrained model and dataset from the KPGT repository.

+## Datasets

+The full dataset for fluorencent molecule prediction is around 6 GB.
+You can email us at `molastra@hotmail.com` to request a copy. 😊

+Now we update the dataset to zenodo, please feel free to download the [monster](https://zenodo.org/records/17718274).

 ## Experiments

 ```bash